nsetzer/daedalus-games/csp2.md

 The simulator used to build the example games is cheating in a major way.
 It uses 4 lists as queues to pass javascript objects between the 'clients' and the 'server'.
 In a real world game the objects will need to be serialized for messages to be sent over the network.
+Serializing javascript objects as JSON can take up a lot of space.
+Games with a large number of objects will quickly fill up the available bandwidth.

+As a rule of thumb individual packets should be under 1400 bytes, whether sent by TCP or UDP.
+Theoretically WebRTC supports even larger packet sizes, but it is still best to keep packets small.
+Packets over 1500 bytes are often dropped by certain kinds of networks.

 Some options to reduce message size